MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

         }
 ```

 2. In the onload function, change the header value to **requestHeaders**.
-If the header value does not exist, add it as shown below.
+If the header value doesn't exist, add it as shown below.

 **Example:**